bonilab/seroepi-02FL-influenza-vietnam-PCA/code-matlab/README.md

 ### SCRIPT 03 ("S03")

 This makes age by PC1 plots for all ten locations.
 Note that some locations have much fewer data points than others.
 The last part of this script does the subtype-specific PCAs, which are then saved as Matlab variable to be read in by later scripts.

+### SCRIPT 05 ("S05")

+This script generates Figure 4 of the main text, a couple extra schematics to interpret Figure 4, and several supplementary figures.

 ### SCRIPT 06 ("S06")